Panama City, Panama

 "Expats, retirees and digital nomads living in Panama City typically have an active social life.
 There are many opportunities to meet people from all over the world, as well as locals, through various activities such as language exchanges, meet-ups, and social events.
 Expats often join clubs and organizations that cater to their interests, such as sports, music, and art.
 There are also plenty of bars, restaurants, and cafes to explore, providing a great opportunity to socialize and make new friends," remarked one expat in Panama City.

 "Panama calls itself "the crossroads of the world" for a reason: many nationalities live here.
 This is very enriching, and is one of the reasons we chose to live in Panama.
 Those who stick to only citizens of their homeland (what the Forums usually mean by expats) are really missing out.
 Right now I don't have any friends who are US or Canadian citizens.
-Nevertheless about 70% of my friends are expats from other parts of the world," said one expat.
+Nevertheless about 70% of my friends are expats from other parts of the world," wrote one expat living in Panama City.

 What advice to expats in Panama City have about housing?